web3privacy/hackathon-2025-berlin/README.md

 In this talk I will walk through 3 popular forms of encryption used in Web3 and break down their pros and cons, as well as some real world use cases leveraging the technology today.

-### Building private-by-default apps without the pain
-**Time:** Saturday 09:30 - 10:00
-**Facilitator:** Steph (Nillion)

-Most devs want to protect user data—but the tooling gets in the way.
-This talk explores how nilDB makes it easier to build apps with encrypted, access-controlled storage.

 ### CoFHE 101: working with encrypted state on ethereum
 **Time:** Saturday 10:00 - 10:30
 **Facilitator:** Lauren (Fhenix)